seanmlee/seanmlee.github.io/index.md

 ## Skills & Experience

 I have spent 40+ months conducting **fieldwork** in Central America and East and Central Africa.
-I am beyond excited to extend this experience to include the US Intermountain West.
+I am beyond excited to broaden my experience to include the US Intermountain West during my next postdoc.

 My **statistical computing** skills include wrangling and tidying decades-long datasets, data visualization via the grammar of graphics, and frequentist regression guided by null hypothesis significance testing.
 I am currently focused on incorporating Bayesian inference and information-theoretic approaches into my toolkit.

-I completed **laboratory** rotations in primate endocrinology (at the Max Planck Institute for Evolutionary Anthropology) and geometric morphometrics (at the American Museum of Natural History).
+I was **lead instructor** for two undergraduate courses in primate behavioral ecology.
+I also completed **laboratory** rotations in primate endocrinology (at the Max Planck Institute for Evolutionary Anthropology) and geometric morphometrics (at the American Museum of Natural History).

 Prior to the COVID-19 pandemic, I regularly engaged in local face-to-face **science communication**.
 Now, I am gaining skills in **web development** to expand my capacity for virtual science communication.